A brief overview and a few snapshots of Znojmo: the prettiest corners of this small, but really beautiful town in South Moravia.

 24 Jun 2017.
 Once upon a time I had a Saturday off work (‘It’s maaagic!’, I know!), and I thought it would be super cool (and hugely mainstream) to go on a day trip somewhere outside Brno.
-So we (Bobby and I) shortlisted a number of potentially ideal places of interest (cities, towns and villages) close to (or not too far from) Brno, and… Znojmo happened.
+So I shortlisted a number of potentially ideal places of interest (cities, towns and villages) close to (or not too far from) Brno, and… Znojmo happened.

 There was the (tiny) city centre, which all gravitates toward the main square, a kind of rectangle whole long sides are lined with colourful buildings as neatly ordered as boxes aligned on a kitchen shelf.
 To the end of the square you will find the ‘Dyje’ shopping centre (Obchodní dům) and, most importantly, the City Hall tower (Radniční věž), whose funny-shaped top can easily be glimpsed from any side street in the area.